-Prerequisite: None.
+Prerequisite: 8th grade STAAR Social Studies Meets or Masters.
 (Please view Honors and AP Course Considerations before selecting this course)

-Course Description: This course includes World Geography TEKS and Prepares students for Advanced Placement coursework in social studies.
+Course Description: This course includes World Geography TEKS and prepares students for Advanced Placement coursework in social studies.
 Students describe the influence of geography on events of the Past and Present with emphasis on contemporary issues.